Phoebe Halliwell: Season 3

-In the show's third season (2000–01), Phoebe receives the active power of levitation and enters a relationship with Cole Turner (Julian McMahon), who is actually the demon mercenary Belthazor that was sent by The Triad (who have replaced The Council) to kill The Charmed Ones.
+In the show's third season (2000–01), Phoebe receives the active power of levitation and enters a relationship with charismatic District Attorney Cole Turner (Julian McMahon), who is actually the demon mercenary Belthazor that was sent by The Triad (who have replaced The Council) to get close to and kill The Charmed Ones.
 Upon this discovery, Phoebe struggles between her loyalty to her sisters and her love for Cole.
 After a tumultuous love affair, often deterred due to Cole's frequent struggle between good and evil, Phoebe manages to graduate from college.
 Phoebe and her sisters eventually learn that The Triad work for an even greater evil, The Source of All Evil who is the leader of the demonic realm known as The Underworld.
 In the season three finale, Phoebe ventures into The Underworld to save Cole from his dark side, while her sisters face dire consequences in the world above.
 Prue and Piper unwittingly expose themselves as witches to the world after being caught on camera by a local news crew fighting with The Source's personal assassin Shax.
 This results in Piper's catastrophic death in the arms of Prue, and Phoebe unable to help them.
 In order to save Piper's life, Prue orders Leo Wyatt (Brian Krause) to find Phoebe and pass on a deal to The Source to turn back time.
 The Source agrees, knowing that he plans to double cross her in the end as Phoebe will be immune to the time reset while in The Underworld.
 Time is reversed to the sisters' first encounter with Shax, however Phoebe no longer answers when Prue calls for help, as she was never sent back.
 The season ends on a cliffhanger with Piper and Prue left for dead after losing in the fight against Shax.
 Meanwhile, Phoebe remains trapped in The Underworld.